8 Immersive Experiences to consider on your next trip to Southern Africa

 Franschhoek Uncorked

 As the name suggests, this festival is made for wine lovers.
-It takes place over a weekend in mid-September in the beautiful town of Franschhoek, in the middle of the Cape Winelands.
+It takes place over a weekend annually in the spring (September) in the beautiful town of Franschhoek, in the middle of the Cape Winelands.
 Wine tastings, wine pairings, vineyard and cellar tours, and barrel tastings are all worthwhile experiences.
 Few places in Africa have such a wide variety of wines to enjoy in such a beautifully scenic and tranquil town.